carbon-data-specification/Steering_Committee/rules_of_engagement.md

 #### License File in the Repository
 Insert in the repository a file called ```License.txt```.

-The Maintainer or Chair can copy the corresponding license file from the [templates/license](https://github.com/OpenManufacturingPlatform/templates/tree/development/License) repository and upload it to the project repository.
+The Maintainer can copy the corresponding license file from the [templates/license]() repository and upload it to the project repository.

 #### License Reference in each Source Code File